Helpful Resources

 • I also use Evernote as two forms of backup:

 I started using my free account at Dropbox to save things I’m done using for a while.
 However, now once I became a Notability fiend, I started using my Dropbox to keep all my class notes.
 They have a super nifty app that links your online folder to your computer so you don’t have to manually upload/download files to & from your computer.
-I also use Dropbox to store my Zotero reference management library.
-Lots of other people use it to store documents they’re working on from multiple places.
+Lots of people use it to store documents they’re working on from multiple places.
 Although Dropbox doesn’t have a dedicated email address for uploading, there are several third-party options for that.
-It’s also great for sharing large files with others (instead of using mediafire, yousendit!, and the like).
-The same feature can be used to collaborate on documents.
-Use my link & we BOTH get an extra 250MB of storage!
+It’s also great for sharing large files with others.
+Sign up with my link & we BOTH get an extra 500MB of storage!

 Writing

-I LOVE using GoogleDocs because I can access whatever I’m working on from anywhere with an internet connection.
-I usually start writing here and then either download or copy/paste into MS Word to add in & format the references.
-But things over
+I started out using Google Docs because I can access whatever I’m working on from anywhere with an internet connection.
+I used to start writing here and then either download or copy/paste into MS Word to add in & add/format the references.
+That got to be a bit cumbersome but I still love using Google Drive for collaborative projects – that real-time editing makes life SO easy when it comes to groupwork.

 Books